supermancash/sortingAppNode/readme.md

 # Node Sorting API
 ## Getting Started:
-Clone the repository into your desired directory by running: `git clone link`
+Clone the repository into your desired directory by running: `git clone https://github.com/supermancash/sortingAppNode.git`

 Next run `npm install` in the cloned directory